 Homeschooling for the business mom may sound like it could be more chaotic than calm.
-Most work-from-home moms will even admit (me included) that it can be more stressed than blessed.
+Most work-from-home moms will even admit (me included) that it can be more stressed than blessed at times.
 This is until we find our homeschooling groove where both schedules combine to create a flow that allows for proper education and business to both get done.

 There can be a lot at play when choosing to homeschool and run a business, so I want to cut to the chase and share my top four things to consider for the business homeschooling mom.